Bear Mountain State Park

 Bear Mountain State Park is a 5205 acre state park located on the west bank of the Hudson River in Rockland and Orange counties, New York.
 The park offers biking, hiking, boating, picnicking, swimming, cross-country skiing, cross-country running, sledding and ice skating.
-It also includes several facilities such as the Perkins Memorial Tower, the Trailside Museum and Zoo, the Bear Mountain Inn, a merry-go-round, pool, and a skating rink.
+It also includes several facilities such as the Perkins Memorial Tower, the Trailside Museum and Zoo, the Bear Mountain Inn, a merry-go-round, a pool, and a skating rink.
 It also hosts the Bear Mountain Circle, where the historic Palisades Interstate Parkway and Bear Mountain Bridge meet.
 It is managed by the Palisades Interstate Park Commission, which is overseen by the State of New York.

 Geography

 The park includes Bear Mountain as well as Dunderberg Mountain and West Mountain.
-Fort Montgomery is adjacent to the north edge of the park while Iona Island Bird Sanctuary is on the eastern edge in the Hudson River.
-The park is a separate entity from the adjacent Harriman State Park which runs along the western edge of the park.
+Fort Montgomery is adjacent to the north edge of the park, while Iona Island Bird Sanctuary is on the eastern edge in the Hudson River.
+The park is a separate entity from the adjacent Harriman State Park, which runs along the western edge of the park.
 It lies within the Northeastern coastal forests ecoregion.

 History

-During the American Revolution, when control of the Hudson River was viewed by the British as essential to dominating the American territories, the area that was to become the park saw several significant military engagements.
-In 1777 British troops routed Patriots at Fort Montgomery.
+During the American Revolution, when the British viewed control of the Hudson River as essential to dominating the American territories, the area that was to become the park saw several significant military engagements.
+In 1777, British troops routed Patriots at Fort Montgomery.
 Anthony Wayne's attack of the British fort at Stony Point moved colonial troops to the west of Bear Mountain.

 In 1908 the State of New York announced plans to relocate Sing Sing Prison to Bear Mountain.
 Work was begun in the area near Highland Lake (renamed Hessian Lake) and in January 1909, the state purchased the 740 acre Bear Mountain tract.
 Conservationists inspired by the work of the Palisades Interstate Park Commission lobbied successfully for the creation of the Highlands of the Hudson Forest Preserve, stopping the prison from being built.

 Mary Averell Harriman, whose husband, Union Pacific Railroad president E. H. Harriman died in September of that year, offered the state another 10000 acre and one million dollars toward the creation of a state park.
 George W. Perkins, with whom she had been working, raised another $1.5 million from a dozen wealthy contributors including John D. Rockefeller and J. Pierpont Morgan.
 New York State appropriated a matching $2.5 million and the state of New Jersey appropriated $500,000 to build the Henry Hudson Drive, (which would be succeeded by the Palisades Interstate Parkway in 1947).